Kulda22/alanine/README.md

 #### Prerequisites

-If you are running linux ARM64 or AMD64 architecture there are none.
+If you are running linux ARM64 or AMD64 architecture you only need to have Pi-hole installed.

-For any other, java 8 or 11+ is a necessity.
+For any other, java 8 or 11+ is a necessity along with Pi-hole.

 #### Installation